 Is bathroom mold toxic?

 Yes, bathroom mold can be toxic.
-Mold produces spores that can cause a variety of health issues, especially for those with respiratory conditions, allergies, or weakened immune systems.
-Symptoms like coughing, sneezing, or skin irritation are common when exposed to mold.
-Black mold, in particular, can release mycotoxins, which are harmful when inhaled or touched.
-So, it’s important to deal with mold quickly and protect yourself by wearing gloves and a mask when cleaning it.
+Mold spores can cause health issues, especially for those with respiratory conditions, allergies, or weakened immune systems.
+Black mold can release harmful mycotoxins.
+Always wear gloves and a mask when cleaning mold to protect yourself.

 How do I stop mould in my bathroom?